WMD-group/WMD-group.github.io/_posts/2016-01-01-metastable-states.md

 We are exploring the control of function and properties of materials away from equilibrium using a combination of external stimuli.

 ## Optical
-including single-crystal phase and property transitions due to linkage isomerism.
+including single-crystal phase transitions due to linkage isomerism.

 ## Thermal
-involving phase changes and displacive instabilities, including systems where there exists large differences between local and average structures.
+involving displacive instabilities, including highly anharmonic systems where there exists large differences between local and average structures.

 ## Electric
 including both conventional ferroelectrics, with macroscopic polarisation, to systems that exhibit microscopic polarisation domains that can respond to an applied electric field.